joshnuss/cloud-scaling-experiment/README.md

 Right now, it would mean changing hosting providers, since most providers specialize in one style or the other.

-This experiment aims to prove a single hosting provider can easily swap between both options.
+This experiment aims to prove that a single hosting provider can support both options.

 ## How it works

 When the code is deployed, it's built for both scenarios.
 A Docker image is built for dedicated machines and a cloud function is deployed as well.

-A load balancer is provisioned, and by default it directs traffic to the cloud function.
+A load balancer is provisioned, and by default it directs all traffic to the cloud function.

 To switch from a cloud function to a dedicated machine, a new vm instance is booted and the load balancer is updated to point to the new instance.
 And vice versa, to switch back to cloud functions, the load balancers just needs to be updated to point to the cloud functions and the instances can then be terminated.

 The same codebase [`routes.js`](/routes.js) is used for both scenarios.
-They are just wrapped differently, see wrappers for [dedicated servers](/dedicated.js) and [cloud functions](/index.js).
+They are just wrapped differently.
+There are wrappers for [dedicated servers](/dedicated.js) and [cloud functions](/index.js).

 ## Scripts